Wedding Cost Calculator UK (Free) with A Complete Planning & Venue Guide (2025)

 Capacity and Space Planning

 Selecting the right venue capacity sets up the foundation for your entire wedding celebration.
-Start your guest list management early, as UK weddings typically host between 82-103 guests, and you'll need this number to guide your venue search.
+Start your guest list management early, as UK weddings typically host between 82 and 103 guests, and you'll need this number to guide your venue search.
 Remote locations can significantly affect guest attendance and should be carefully considered when choosing your venue.
 Creating a vision board helps visualise how your guest count will work within different venue layouts.

 Remember to factor in both daytime and evening capacities, as most venues can accommodate larger numbers after dark.
 When evaluating spaces, you'll find that medium venues usually cap at 120-130 guests, while larger venues can host 150-300 people.